dsa950115/dsa950115.github.io/_pages/about.md

 My research is guided by a simple question:

-> *Can we expose mathematical structure in reresentations for controlled dynamical systems so that learning, prediction, and control become tractable and reliable?*
+> *Can we expose mathematical structure in reresentations so that learning, prediction, and control become tractable and reliable?*

 I develop theoretically grounded methods for controlled dynamical systems under uncertainty, focusing on **structured representations** and drawing on tools from **statistical learning theory**.